thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

       -
       - Should be set to ``\0``.

-This is followed by a single program being the program's content.
+This is followed by a single data part being the program's content.

 This data type is final.